2019 Virginia political crisis: Ralph Northam

 On January 30, Northam had made controversial comments about abortion during a WTOP interview about the Repeal Act, where he stated that if a severely deformed or otherwise non-viable fetus was born after an unsuccessful abortion attempt, "the infant would be resuscitated if that's what the mother and the family desired, and then a discussion would ensue between the physicians and the mother."
 The comments sparked an outcry as conservative politicians and media figures characterized Northam's comments as promoting infanticide.
 After the yearbook photo was publicized, many conservative media outlets compared the two controversies and described them as a "bad week" for the governor.

 On February 1, 2019, images from Northam's medical school yearbook were published on the right wing website Big League Politics.
 The photos showed an image of an unidentified person in blackface and an unidentified person in a Ku Klux Klan hood on Northam's page in the yearbook.
 Northam later said he is "99 percent sure" of who the people on his yearbook page are.
 A spokesman for Eastern Virginia Medical School confirmed that the image appeared in its 1984 yearbook.
-It remains unclear if Northam has or had affiliations to the Ku Klux Klan.

 According to The Washington Post, the photo was sent as a tip to Big League Politics by one or more medical school classmates who were concerned about Northam's abortion comments.
 Shortly after the news broke, Northam apologized for appearing in the photo.

 Separately, a 1981 yearbook from the Virginia Military Institute (VMI) listed "Coonman" as one of Northam's nicknames, interpreted as a racial slur.
 The following day, Northam held a press conference in which he reversed his stance and denied that he appeared in the 1984 photo, but did admit to having "darkened [his] face" with shoe polish as part of a Michael Jackson costume around the same time.
 Northam said only two people at VMI had referred to him as "Coonman", and that he regretted its inclusion in the yearbook.

 Reaction to the press conference was intensely negative and calls for Northam's resignation continued.
 The 1984 yearbook photo also brought renewed attention to a 2013 video clip in which Northam appeared unwilling to shake hands with his African-American opponent for lieutenant governor, E. W. Jackson, after a debate, though it was possible Northam did not see Jackson extending his hand.
 Northam evaded the media for several months in the aftermath of the revelations.

 A months-long investigation into the photo that appeared in the 1984 Eastern Virginia Medical School yearbook could not conclusively determine who was in the photo or how the image ended up there.
-A team hired by EVMS released a 55-page report on May 22, 2019, saying: “We could not conclusively determine the identity of either individual depicted in the photograph.”
+A team hired by EVMS released a 55-page report on May 22, 2019, saying: "We could not conclusively determine the identity of either individual depicted in the photograph."
 McGuireWoods contacted over 80 people connected to the school, including five members of their yearbook staff at the time.